pub struct Stage { /* private fields */ }Expand description

 pub fn use_camera_id(&self, camera_id: Id<CameraDescriptor>)

-Set the default camera Id
+Set the default camera Id.

 Sourcepub fn new_transform(&self) -> Transform